 Being a limited range instrument, with less than two octaves, the notes are referred to as just 'high' and 'low', for example 'high C' and 'Low C', not using an octave number.

 The low C on the staff is usually considered to be 'low C' on the instrument, regardless of the pitch range of the ocarina.
 Thus an alto C sounds an octave higher than written, and a soprano C sounds 2 octaves higher.

 However, given that music for the ocarina is so rare, being able to sight read onto ocarinas in different keys at written pitch, as well as transpose music at sight are very useful skills to develop.
 It allows you to play arbitrary music you encounter without needing to first transpose it into C. Its great for playing music meant for the voice, or other instruments.

-I find reading at pitch to be a vastly more useful skill as I mostly play Irish folk music, as well as bagpipe music, their notation is normally written at sounding pitch, and if you wish to play music from these traditions, you will also need to learn to read at written pitch on ocarinas in different keys.
+I find reading at pitch to be a vastly more useful skill as I mostly play Irish folk music, and everything in this tradition is written at sounding pitch.
+If you wish to play music from these traditions, you will also need to learn to read at written pitch on ocarinas in different keys.